Portland Street Cemetery

 - E. R. McIntire (1826-1886) -- Downtown hardware store and coffin maker, whose store was in the business block built in 1870.
 Read more about McIntire Hardware.

 - Hon.
 John H. Burleigh, d.
-1879 – U. S. Congressman raised on Portland Street.
+1877 – U. S. Congressman raised on Portland Street.
 His father, Hon.
 William Burleigh, was the first Congressman from Maine's First Congressional District.
-John went gone away to sea as a boy and returned with profits to buy up the Great Works woolen mill on Brattle Street, which he built up as the Newichawannock Mills.
+John went away to sea as a boy and returned with profits to buy the Great Works woolen mill on Brattle Street, which he built up as the Newichawannock Mills.
 He built a mansion next to Berwick Academy.
 He died coming home from Salmon Falls Village, when his horse spooked and ran his carriage off the bridge.
 Read more about the Burleighs.

 - Isaac P. Yeaton, d.
 1886 -- Owner of the Leigh's Mill house on Vine Street, he operated grist and saw mills at the throughout the 1800s and ran a grain store in the village of South Berwick.

 - Joseph Pray, (1791-1873), survived his wife and 5 children, including twin boys who died on the same day at the age of 6 weeks.

 - John C. Mason d.
 1878, machinist aboard the US flagship Hartford, in Montevideo, Uruguay, at age 27.

 - Sen. John B. Nealley (1810-1886) Lawyer and one of the founders of the Odd Fellows fraternal organization.
 Read more about Sen. Nealley